Qualifications

 Course overview

-Build your career as a trade qualified plant operator with the nationally accredited RII30820 Certificate III in Civil Construction Plant Operations.
-Learn how to safely operate plant equipment such as excavators, loaders, dozers and rollers, and work on exciting civil infrastructure projects in this booming industry.
+Build your career as a trade qualified plant operator with the Cert III in Civil Construction Plant Operations Program.
+Learn how to safely operate plant equipment such as excavators, loaders, skid steers and rollers, to work on exciting civil infrastructure projects in this booming industry.

-This course is delivered in modules and each module has a classroom, self-directed study, and practical component.
+This program is delivered in modules, with most modules having a classroom, self-directed and practical component.

 ***This training is delivered with Victorian and Commonwealth funding***